 Max Speeds of Onewheels and Hoverboards

-Onewheels and hoverboards have lower top speeds plain and simple.
+So how fast do one wheels go?
+They go fast enough.
+Onewheels and hoverboards have lower top speeds plain and simple but Onewheels can reach about twice the top speed of a Hoverboard.
+They still are slower than four-wheeled electric skateboards.
 You are taking this concession for the floating effect.
 You also take this concession in trade of being able to conquer crazy rough terrain (Onewheel).
 Riders of Onewheels know that we don’t have the fastest board on the market but they have a board that opens all a world of terrain.
 For me and many others, this is the priceless tradeoff.

 Onewheel Product Line-up